bmustiata/docker-jenkins/README.md

 I try to keep it as much as possible up to date.

-This is available on Docker hub as bmst/jenkins2. https://hub.docker.com/r/bmst/jenkins2/
+This is available on Docker hub as `bmst/jenkins2`, or `bmst/jenkins2:blueocean` that also has the blueocean built in.

+https://hub.docker.com/r/bmst/jenkins2/

 This instance also installs some plugins that there is a high chance you'll need, or find useful, see the dockerfile for the full list.

 ## How to Run It

+### without blueocean

 ```sh
 docker run -d \